dral3x/SPChart/README.md

 There is also some nice **accessories**:

 * `SPChartPopup`, a popup view that you can use to show any custom information once user select a specific point/bar in the chart.
-Again, in SPChartDemo you can see how to use it.

-In this repository, there is a demo app you can use to see and test specific customizations you would like you have.
-Have fun with it!

 ## Limitations